As of June 26, 2015 the Supreme Court issued a decision that same-sex couples can marry in all 50 states

 Recognition of Same-Sex Marriages

-The United States Supreme Court decision in Obergell vs Hodges on June 26, 2015 guarantees that the marriages of same-sex couples will be respected any where in the United States.
+The United States Supreme Court decision in Obergefell vs Hodges on June 26, 2015 guarantees that the marriages of same-sex couples will be recognized anywhere in the United States.

 SOURCE: Gay & Lesbian Advocates & Defenders: A Brief Q&A About Marriage For Same-Sex Couples in Connecticut; GLAD Equal Justice Under Law: How to Get Married in Connecticut; Connecticut Judicial Law Libraries Website